-In the southern part of the state is a large inland salt lake, the Salton Sea while the south-central area is a desert is called the Mojave.
+In the southern part of the state is a large inland salt lake, the Salton Sea.
+The south-central area is a desert called the Mojave Desert.
 Northeast of the Mojave Desert is Death Valley.
 Its the lowest and usually the hottest place in North America being 282 feet below sea level.

 Almost all of southeastern California is arid, hot desert, with routine extreme high temperatures during the summer.
 The southeastern border of California with Arizona is the Colorado River.
 The southern part of the state gets about half of its water from there.

 In 2010, for the first time since the California Gold Rush in the mid 1800s, California-born residents make up the majority of the state’s population.
 In 2011, California saw a shift in its immigration pattern, with more coming from Asia and less from Latin America.

 The state’s population of undocumented immigrants has been shrinking in recent years.
 Its due to increased enforcement and a slumping economy.
 The number of migrants arrested attempting to cross the Mexican border in the Southwest plunged from a high of 1.1 million in 2005 to just 367,000 in 2011.

 Illegal aliens constituted an estimated 7.3 percent of the state’s population.
 It is the third highest percentage of any state in the country, totaling nearly 2.6 million.
 More than half originate from Mexico.